 There Is Still Hope for the Old White Spot Diner

-For the last six weeks, community members – with Historic Denver’s help – have sought solutions to save the famed Googie-style diner, originally a White Spot, at 601 E. Colfax from demolition.
-The building is identified as eligible for the National Register of Historic Places, and earlier this summer more than 700 people signed on in support of finding a solution to save the structure.
+Over the summer, community members – with Historic Denver’s help – have sought solutions to save the famed Googie-style diner, originally a White Spot, at 601 E. Colfax from demolition.
+The building is identified as eligible for the National Register of Historic Places, and in June more than 700 people signed on in support of finding a solution to save the structure.

 The City of Denver demolition review process provided critical notice and time to bring the building’s fate to the attention of the community.
 This is the purpose of the ordinance – to ensure that irreplaceable buildings are not lost without due consideration, that the community and owner have the chance to weigh the loss of the building, and to seek alternatives.

-The consideration period for the Diner structure expires at the end of August, and the process has been successful as we’ve worked collaboratively to identify viable alternatives and shared a possible solution with the property owner and developer, Alberta Development.
-Because of this collective progress, the applicants for local landmark status have decided to withdraw the designation application.
-It will no longer move forward for City Council consideration.
+The consideration period for the Diner structure expires at the end of August, and the process has been successful as we’ve worked collaboratively to identify viable alternatives and shared a possible solution with the property owner and developer.
+Because of this, the applicants for local landmark status withdrew the designation application before the end of the consideration period in order to provide space for those solutions to be explored more fully.
+The designation did not move forward for City Council consideration.